Infernal machine (weapon): Failed assassination attempt

 On July 28, 1835, Fieschi attempted to assassinate King Louis Philippe I using the infernal machine.
 The gun was positioned on the windowsill in Fieschi's three-room lodging on the third floor of N. 50 Boulevard du Temple in Paris, overlooking the street on the route that the king and his convoy were expected to take as part of the yearly Paris National Guard inspection.

 When the convoy was passing directly below, Fieschi, waiting in ambush, fired the infernal machine.
 The gun fired a volley of approximately 400 projectiles, even though four barrels misfired, four barrels burst, and one of the 25 barrels was not loaded as it did not have a touch hole and could not be fired.
 The king only suffered a graze to the forehead, a minor injury, but 18 people were either immediately killed or later succumbed to their wounds.
 An additional 22 people were injured, and at least four of these had limbs amputated due to the severity of their injuries.

 When he fired the weapon, Fieschi suffered severe wounds to his head, face, and hand.
 He fled from his lodgings and was later captured by authorities after they followed the trail of blood from his injuries.
 It was believed that Fieschi could have successfully escaped had he not been injured by the gun's discharge.
+Fieschi was guillotined along with the weapon's financiers Pierre Morey and Théodore Pépin on 19 February 1836 in Paris.